Tranquility (yacht)

-Draak, previously known as Tranquility and Equanimity, is a 91.50 m superyacht launched at the Oceanco yard in Alblasserdam, with Oceanco responsible for the exterior design, while Winch Design worked on the interior.
+Draak, previously known as Tranquility and Equanimity, is a 92.80 m superyacht launched at the Oceanco yard in Alblasserdam, with Oceanco responsible for the exterior design, while Winch Design worked on the interior.
 The yacht was allegedly purchased by Malaysian financier Jho Low using money stolen from the Malaysian sovereign wealth fund 1MDB.
-It was seized by the Malaysian authorities in 2018, judicially sold to the Genting Group in early 2019, and renamed Tranquility.
+It was seized by the Indonesian authorities in 2018, judicially sold to the Genting Group in early 2019, and renamed Tranquility.
 It was then sold to Gabe Newell in September 2023, and renamed Draak.

 Design

-The length of the yacht is 91.50 m and the beam is 14.50 m.
-The draught of Draak is 4 m.
+The original length of the yacht was 91.50 m.
+The beam is 14.50 m and the draught of Draak is 4 m.
 The steel hull is strengthened to Ice Class E, with the superstructure made out of aluminium with teak laid decks.
 The yacht is built to RINA classification society rules, issued by Cayman Islands.

 Draak was the first yacht designed and built to comply with the Passenger Yacht Code (PYC).

-The ships facilities include a sauna, helicopter landing pad, swimming pool, gym, spa, movie theatre and an on-deck Jacuzzi.
+The former ship facilities included a sauna, two helicopter landing pads, swimming pool, gym, spa, movie theatre and an on-deck Jacuzzi.
 The tender garage houses two 10.5 metre tenders, that can carry up to 12 guests and two crew each.
 She is well equipped for adventure with a range of water toys including Jet Skis, Wave Runners, SeaBobs and an electric surfboard.

+Since her rebuilt, finished in 2026 at Oceanco's Zwijndrecht yard, the ship has been outfitted as a support and research vessel.
+The yacht now features a fully equipped dive center with a decompression chamber replacing the beach club and spa, while the main deck saloon was converted into a large crew mess.
+Further modifications were added to the interior layout with the former guest and leisure areas adapted into new crew and specialist personnel cabins.

+On the exterior, the ship's boarding platform located at the stern was extended to accommodate retractable fenders and swim stairs, increasing the length of the vessel to 92.8 m.
+The former helideck on the upper aft area was modified to integrate a large tender deck equipped with a heavy lift crane.

 Engines

-Power is delivered by twin 4,828 hp/3,600 kW MTU 20V 4000 M73L diesel engines with 271000 L fuel tanks.
+Power is delivered by twin 4828 hp MTU 20V 4000 M73L diesel engines with 271000 L fuel tanks.